saboyle/LeavingCareWiki/Employment.md

 *

-If you would like help getting the confidence and skills you need to apply for an apprenticeship or a job **The Prince's Trust** offers support and training [https://www.princes-trust.org.uk/help-for-young-people/get-job](https://www.princes-trust.org.uk/help-for-young-people/get-job)
+If you would like help getting the confidence and skills you need to apply for an apprenticeship or a job **The King's Trust** offers support and training [https://www.princes-trust.org.uk/help-for-young-people/get-job](https://www.princes-trust.org.uk/help-for-young-people/get-job)

 *